jjobe1917/CodeLou2019/README.md

 # CodeLou2019
 My CL Project

-This Project is about my GrandFather who's a well known religious leader that has over 100 millions followers.
+This Project is about my GrandFather who's a well known religious leader that has over 100 millions followers world wide.

 The site consists of three pages, the Home page, Photo Gallery, and his Life History.